Online Proctoring Options

 Pluses: Strong controls over the student’s computer; can lock the browser down, prevent copy/paste, prevent other programs and tabs from being opened, limit to only one monitor, automatic flags for suspicious behavior.

-Minuses: Proctorio only works on Chrome browser regardless of operating system and requires the student to download and install the Proctorio Extension (getproctorio.com).
+Minuses: Proctorio only works on Chrome/Edge browsers regardless of operating system and requires the student to download and install the Proctorio Extension (getproctorio.com).
 Students must have a modern computer, solid internet connection, a webcam, and a microphone.
 Proctorio will not work on any mobile devices; Chromebooks can be used but often are unable to handle the extra resource burden of the software.
 Humans (instructor, TAs, etc) must review the Proctorio report for cheating analysis.
+Does not work on mobile devices.